-Enabling power saving reduces the brightness of the monitor screen and switches other camera operations to low-power operation, which allows a charge to last longer and increases the number of images that can be shot between charges.
+Enabling power saving reduces the brightness of the monitor screen and switches other camera operations to low-power operation, which allows a charge to last longer.

-Selecting "On" enters the "ECO Mode", which is indicated by [50] on the monitor screen.
+Selecting "On" enters the ECO Mode, "EM" will appear on the screen whenever the camera is in the Program Auto mode.
 The power saving effect of the "ECO Mode" is most efficient when "Program Auto" is selected for the recording mode.
 Use the "Program Auto" recording mode is recommended when using the "ECO Mode".

-You can achieve even greater power savings by using the "ECO Mode" in combination with Auto Power Off (page 191) and Sleep (page 191).
+You can achieve even greater power savings by using the "ECO Mode" in combination with Auto Power Off (page 195) and Sleep (page 195).